damiclarivate/clarivate/README.md

 This is a SpringBoot Web app that provides an http post service to calculate the total commission for a list of trades.

 <h2>Running the application </h2>
-Navigate to the root directory of the application.
+Navigate to the root directory of the application
-<h3>Using maven</h3>
+<h3>Run the application using maven</h3>
 This assumes you have maven installed on your machine.